 We’re excited about taking BackHub to the next level this year!

 We highly value customer feedback and also like to be transparent about our plans.
-These plans are based both on customer feedback and keeping up with evolving industry standards.
+These plans are based both on customer feedback and keeping up with evolving industry standards and trends.